-- Visit the US CBP website to retrieve your I-94 number.
+- Visit the U.S. Customs and Border Protection (CBP) website to retrieve your I-94 number.

 - If you entered the U.S. on or before April 29, 2013 and have not left since then, the I-94 number can be found on your paper I-94 Departure Record card.

-- Item 16: Enter the date of your most recent entry into the U.S. (see admission stamp in your passport).
+- Part 2, 22: Enter the date of your most recent entry into the U.S. (see admission stamp in your passport).

-- Item 17: Enter the port of entry you last came through (on the entry stamp in your passport).
+- Part 2, 23: Enter the port of entry you last came through (on the entry stamp in your passport).
 E.g. - 'Chicago - ORD', 'Atlanta - ATL'

-- Item 18: Enter “F-1 student.”
+- Part 2, 24: Enter “F-1 student.”
 If you have changed status since your last entry, include a copy of your Form I-797 Approval Notice as proof that you are now in F-1 status.

-- Post-completion OPT: Enter code: (c)(3)(B) and hand write “F-1 Post-completion Optional Practical Training” next to or above it
+- Post-completion OPT: Enter code: (c)(3)(B) and hand write “F-1 Post-completion Optional Practical Training” next to the category boxes.

-- Pre-completion OPT: Enter code: (c)(3)(A) and hand write “F-1 Pre-completion Optional Practical Training” next to or above it.
+- Pre-completion OPT: Enter code: (c)(3)(A) and hand write “F-1 Pre-completion Optional Practical Training” next to the category boxes.

-- Items 21-23: You can skip these question and leave them blank, as they are not required for F-1 OPT.
+- Part 2, Items 28-31: You can skip these question and leave them blank, as they are not required for F-1 OPT.

 - If you are submitting the online OIA application, it is fine if you leave the signature blank until you get the draft copy back.
 That way, you will not need to print, scan, and upload the document.
 It must be signed before you submit your actual application to USCIS.